Lo Manthang (3840m)

 Sept - Nov and Mar - May

-The residents of Upper Mustang secluded from the rest of the world for centuries and had their own Kingdom with an official king although Nepal was ruled by the Shah dynasty.
+The residents of Upper Mustang were isolated from the rest of the world for centuries and had their own Kingdom with an official king although Nepal was ruled by the Shah dynasty.

 Upper Mustang has a history of its own.
 On your Upper Mustang Trek, you would come across these people who have the mountain's spirit flowing through their veins.
 But to have that privilege you need to get a special permit for this restricted region and a guide is mandatory.

 Moreover, the Mustang Trek doesn’t take a toll on trekkers.
 It’s rather a comfortable journey taking you as high as 3800m.
-Even the monsoons steer clear of this path keeping the place mostly dry and windy throughout the year.
-For this 18 days trek, we usually start from Jomsom going through the barren fields with rocky steeps and rare vegetation.
+Even the monsoons stay off this path keeping the place mostly dry and windy throughout the year.
+For this 18 days journey, we generally start from Jomsom going through the arid fields with rocky slopes and rare vegetation.

 Mustang was part of the old Tibetan kingdom and has various cultural and religious ties to it.
-As you make your way up from Jomsom to Lo Mangthang you get to encounter several villages like Eklo Bhatti, Tangbe and get to enjoy short rests at the teahouses with local produce like apple, buckwheat, and beer.
+As you make your way up from Jomsom to Lo Mangthang you get to encounter several villages like Eklo Bhatti, Tangbe and get to enjoy short breaks in the teahouses with local products like apple, buckwheat, and beer.

 What's more for Upper Mustang